abelardopardo/ontask_b/docs_src/Tutorial/Tasks/top_menu.rst

 .. sidebar:: Superuser

-   If your account has *superuser* or *admin* privileges, the top menu will include the additional option with name |fa-database| *SQL Connections*.
-This functionality allows the administrator to manage a collection of connections to SQL relational databases.
+   If your account has *superuser* or *admin* privileges, the top menu will include the additional option with name |fa-cogs| *Admin*.
+This menu provides access to the  pages to manage :ref:`administration tasks <admin_pages>`, :ref:`the connections to SQL relational databases <sql_connection_run>`, and the :ref:`set of installed plugins <plugin_install>`.
 These connections are available to instructors as part of the operations to Upload/Merge data into the table.

 .. include:: /Tutorial/Tasks/include_top_menu.rst